mickknutson/github_copilot_master_class/chapter08/08.01.3/instructions.md

 # GitHub Copilot CLI Extension Tutorial

-GitHub Copilot is an AI pair programmer that helps you write code faster and with less work.
 The `gh-copilot` CLI extension brings the power of GitHub Copilot directly to your terminal, allowing you to generate code, comments, and even entire functions quickly through the command line interface.

 ## Prerequisites